8 key risks all businesses should manage (but often don’t) / Bernard Marr

 Risk from competition

 In my opinion, far too few companies put enough emphasis on nurturing their talent pool.
-The failure to recruit and retain talented and skilled people is a huge risk, especially in fast-moving fields like IT, big data, research and development, etc.
+The failure to recruit and retain talented and skilled people is a huge risk, especially in fast-moving fields such as IT, big data, research and development.

 What would happen if your biggest client disappeared tomorrow?
 The consistency of your cash flow dictates how nimble you should be with your outflow.
 The biggest risks here are especially around cash flow management, but also ensuring adequate funding, revenues, planning for profits, and so on.